“When you are in college you really start to figure things out.”

 Hometown: Crystal Lake, Illinois

 Nathan attended Catholic schools in a Chicago suburb and from an early age was helping his peers, community and church.
 He tutored and mentored underclassmen, volunteered at a local food bank and with Feed My Starving Children.
 Nathan also plays the drums and was active in various music programs.
-We made college more affordable for Nathan and his family, awarding him a full-tuition scholarship for his leadership and achievements.
+We made college more affordable for Nathan and his family, awarding him a scholarship for his leadership and achievements.

 “I heard about SAU by chance, looked into the university and I liked what I saw.
 I prefer a small- to medium-size campus and the Catholic aspect was important to me,” Nathan says.
 St. Ambrose is independent, diocesan, and Catholic, and we enable students of all faiths to develop intellectually, spiritually, ethically, socially, artistically, and physically.